sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

 - Check if the packet counters for the installed NAT entries are incrementing.
 Use `show nat statistics` command to monitor packet and byte counter per entry.
 - Ensure that the translated source IP address for the outbound traffic belongs to one of the L3 interfaces in the system.
 - Check whether the translated destination IP address for the inbound traffic is reachable via one of the L3 interfaces in the system.

+## 6.7 Orchagent troubleshooting

+Orchagent components like RouteOrch, NeighOrch, FdbOrch internal cache/datastructures can be debugged using "show debug <component> <cmd>" commands.
+For details please refer [here](Command-Reference.md#debug-framework-commands)

+# 7 Common Framework Development & Usage

+## 7.1 Debug Framework

+Debug Framework provides mechanism for new modules/components to register with the framework & dump its internal data for debugging.

+Please refer to [Debug framework HLD](https://github.com/Azure/SONiC/pull/398) on how to register components and implement dump routines.